Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Historical Context

 Rabindranath Tagore transformed Bengali music by incorporating Surphak Taal into his compositions, starting a new trend in modern music.
+It is a key example of his innovative Rabindrik Taal system.

-Watch a Demonstration
+Watch a Live Demonstration of Surphak Taal

-Structure of Surphak Taal
+The Structure and Characteristics of Surphak Taal

 ---|---|

-Divisions / Vibagh | 3 (with a pattern of 4|2|4) |
+Divisions (Vibhag) | 3 (Pattern: 4|2|4) |

-Clap / Taali | 3 (On 1st, 5th, and 7th beats) |
+Clap (Taali) | 3 (On the 1st, 5th, and 7th beats) |

-Wave / Khali | None |
+Wave (Khali) | None |

-Tempo / Laya | Medium |
+Common Tempo (Laya) | Medium (Madhya) |

 Theka for Surphak Taal